 A previous version of this piece was first published on TODAY Show’s Parenting Team in 2015.
 I’m sharing here now, years later, because it’s still one of my favorite pieces I’ve ever written about my mom… xo

 The other day my adorable almost-5 year old wandered into the kitchen (as I was writing a blogpost, ha) and started crying about how she couldn’t find her babydoll Mila.
 I knew for a fact that Mila was laying on top of her bed in a pile of naked Barbies, tackled by mermaids and fuzzy bears.
-I knew this because I’d just seen Mila relaxing there in that mosh pit just 5 minutes ago when I did a panty-change on my potty-training then-3 year old.
+I knew this because I’d just seen Mila relaxing there in that mosh pit just 5 minutes ago when I did a panty-change on my potty-training 3 year old.

 “Go look for her…” I told my big girl with a smile.
 “I bet you can find her.
 Check your bed.”

 “Noooo!!!!!! ” (whining continuing) “I can’t find her.
 Come find her.
 You need to do it.”

 There was no way I was going to shlep myself to her bedroom to find a babydoll when I knew she’d see it the second she walked back in there.